unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/Metaverse.md

 # Metaverse Settings (Experimental)

-The Unity Toon Shader requires at least one directional light to work, though, often there are no directional lights in Metaverse scenes.
-In such cases, Metaverse light, is enabled for cel-shading.
+The **Unity Toon Shader** requires one directional light to work, though, often there are no directional lights in Metaverse scenes.
+In such cases, Metaverse light works as virtual directional light for cel-shading.

 <img src="images/InspectorMetaverseSettings.png" width="573">
 <br/><br/>